InstallerLegacy/setup.virtualhub.eu.org/content/posts/altair-z80.md

 ```bash
 cd Downloads
 ```
-You can run the `ls` command to verify that the file you downloaded it there.
+You can run the `ls` command to verify that the file you downloaded is there.
 Now run the following command to extract the executable:

 ```bash
 gunzip altairz80l64.gz